zbalkan/zbalkan.github.io/_posts/2024-11-XX-rmm-detection.md

 To implement the converted rules in Wazuh:

 1. Ensure you have Sysmon deployed on endpoints.
 2. Create an endpoint group for testing.
-Add these lines below into your group's centralized configuration.
+Add these lines below to your group's centralized configuration.
 3. Ensure Wazuh is able to collect Sysmon logs.
 4. Add your custom rule file.
 5. Test it on the test computers.
 You don't have to actually install an RMM.
-Just create a file in a correct location with correct name.
+Just create a file in the correct location with the correct name.
 Or use `Invoke-WebRequest "https://cloud.acronis.com" | Out-Null` command to test the Acronis RMM rule.
 We don't need to check if it succeeded.
 We only need an application to make the request.
 6. Check if the rule is triggered as expected.

 ### Conclusion

 Out of 457 Sigma rules analyzed, 418 new rules were successfully converted into Wazuh-compatible rules.
 The remaining rules are not suitable for conversion so the script gives you a warning.
-You can write your detections using the generated rules as examples if you need to.
+Therefore, you can write your detections based on the generated rules.

 <img src="/assets/converter-result.png" width="800" alt="WDAC Wizard is your friend!">